Monitor FAQs

 Frequently asked questions:

-Monitor isn’t just a replacement - it’s a leap forward in observability and user experience for all monitoring, troubleshooting and reporting needs of customers.
-Monitor offers many advantages over the Classic Dashboard, including:
+Monitor is a leap forward in observability and user experience for all monitoring, troubleshooting and reporting needs.
+Monitor advantages include:

-• 10-second metric granularity, in contrast with 15-minute intervals in Dashboard, enable you catch spikes and issues in near real time.
+• 10-second metric granularity, which enables you to catch spikes and issues in near real time.

-• Better metric visualizations that include dynamic downsampling, zoom, filters, and time-range drilldowns.
+• Metric visualizations that include dynamic downsampling, zoom, filters, and time-range drilldowns.
 You can view graphs for single nodes, all execution nodes, or all FeedMaster nodes.

-• A redesigned Infrastructure page that includes Graph and List views, per-node insights, and Snaplex versions at a glance.
+• The Infrastructure page includes Graph and List views, per-node insights, and Snaplex versions at a glance.

-• Asset catalog support to view metadata for pipelines, tasks, accounts, and quickly navigate to related assets.
+• The Asset catalog surfaces metadata for pipelines, tasks, accounts, and supports quick navigation to related assets.

 2. Is Monitor ready for prime time?